The LGA program is a software developed to facilitate structural comparative analysis of similarities between protein structures.

 3) The User agrees to acknowledge the Author in any publication based in part on results

-produced by the LGA program or any of its implemented algorithms or measures (e.g. LCS, GDT, GDC).
+produced by the LGA program or any of its developed algorithms and measures (i.e. GDC, GDT, and LCS).

 The publication should include the following primary citation: